-- No matter the level of the class, no matter where you study, the order of the exercises (see below) remains the same, which means you can take a ballet class anywhere in the world and still feel ‘at home’ in the combinations.
+- No matter the level of the class, the order of the exercises (see below) remains the same.

-- For beginner classes the exercises are kept quite simple, yet the full body is still incorporated in all of the movement sequences; from arms, to feet, to fingertips, to even where you look and when you exhale.
+- For beginner classes the exercises are kept simple, yet the full body is still incorporated in all of the movement sequences.

 - Pre-Warmup (warm up by yourself before class officially starts)

-- Deep Stretches (guided or independent stretching – Check this link for an excellent stretch program for dancers!)
+- Deep Stretches (guided or independent stretching (See this post for a discount on online stretch programs)

 - Centre Work (combinations without the barre, see below – executed in smaller groups in the centre of the dance space)